moskv08/Native-Express.js-Web-Application/README.md

 #### Testing

 Unit- and Integration-Testing was implemented with the **Mocha Test Framework**.
 All tests are stored in a dedicated _/test_ folder and are grouped by the same strucutre as in the _/src_ folder.
+The following modules are used to make testing more smart:

+- **Chai**: BDD / TDD assertion library for node
+- **Sinon**: Standalone test spies, stubs and mocks for JavaScript.

 ### How to run the App